tranhelen/tranhelen/_posts/2016-10-27-schedulingposts.md

 ## Zap 2

-### Double-check the calendar every Monday
+### Do this every day

-When this was originally set up, I set up this Zap to trigger every Monday (when I publish my posts) but you can alter it to checking every day.
+I publish my posts generally on Monday but this post is posting on a Wednesday so I set it to every day.

 <img src="img/post/60-04.jpg" alt="Assign a check-in date" class="img-border">

-### Find the event which matches today's date
+### Find the next event which matches today's date

 Next search your calendar for Events with a description that matches today's date.
+This matches the value of your Branch name.

 <img src="img/post/60-05.jpg" alt="Match the date" class="img-border">

-### Update the event to add another identifier
+### Update that event with an additional identifier

 For some reason, if the previous step isn't true, the Zapier still continues.
 To add something to do a Boolean check identify the event in the previous step with the words, `Go ahead` by updating the event.

 <img src="img/post/60-06.jpg" alt="Update the event" class="img-border">

-### Add a filter
+### Stop if this isn't true

 Add a filter to stop the process if your Event Description doesn't have the words `Go ahead`.